SasiruVirajith/fifa-world-cup-2026-predictor/README.md

 # World Cup Predictor

-An ML-powered **FIFA World Cup 2026** forecasting toolkit.
+An ML-powered **FIFA World Cup 2026** predictor.
 It combines a Gradient Boosting match model trained on **25,000+ international fixtures** (martj42, 1872-present) with full-tournament Monte Carlo simulation, player award scoring (Golden Boot, Golden Glove, Golden Ball), and team-level surprise/upset analysis versus FIFA rankings.

 The project ships with pre-built outputs so you can open the dashboard immediately - no API keys required for testing.

 ---

-## What you get
+## What is included

 | Output | Description |
 |--------|-------------|